Once Upon a Time (The Prisoner): Plot summary

 On the final day, Number Two enacts the role of military jailer, harshly interrogating Number Six as a prisoner of war.
 Number Two's efforts seem to have effect as Number Six starts to blather on reasons for resigning, but he becomes concerned when Number Six says he knew too much, including about Number Two.
 Number Two becomes agitated, and Number Six continues to call him a fool and an idiot.
-Suddenly, Number Six starts counting down from "six", and by the time he has reached zero, has regained full control of his mind.
+Suddenly, Number Six counts down from six, and by the time he has reached zero, has regained full control of his mind.
 Already exhausted from his efforts, Number Two is shocked.
 Now in control, Number Six explains that Degree Absolute, a well-known psychiatric technique, has its risks to the one performing the therapy if they have their own psychological problems.
 Number Six shows this understanding in a brief role reversal (by asking Number Two "Why don't you resign?"), much to Number Two's delighted amusement.

 Number Two recovers and joyfully offers Number Six a tour of the Embryo Room.
 They end at the door timer, finding only five minutes remain before the room unlocks.
 Number Two becomes scared and pleads with Number Six to tell him why he resigned.
 Number Six remains quiet as Number Two goes to the kitchen area and pours them both a glass of wine.
 Number Six suddenly closes the door to the caged area, locking a panicked Number Two inside.
 The Butler takes the key from Number Two.
 Number Two paces the caged area while a voice screams "Die, Six, die!", until the timer runs out.
 Number Two falls over, apparently dead.
 The door to the Embryo room opens where the Supervisor (Peter Swanwick) waits.
 He tells Number Six they will need the body and then asks Number Six what he wants.
 Number Six only replies "Number One", and the Supervisor offers to take him there.
 He, Number Six, and the Butler depart the room.